microsoft/BotFramework-WebChat/HOOKS.md

 ```

 This function will return whether the microphone button is disabled.
 This is more than `useDisabled()`.
 The microphone button could be disabled because it is currently starting or stopping.

+This value can be partly controllable through Web Chat props.

 ## `SendBox`